-Brushing And Detangling The Fur For Australian Shepherd Grooming
+Brushing And Detangling The Fur For

 You must brush your Australian Shepherd before bathing him.
 This will remove any loose or dead hair from his coat.
 Without brushing first, these unwanted hairs will form mats in the dog's fur when you go to bathe him.
-If you don't want to dirty the inside of your house, bathe your pet indoors.
-Place a large bowl in your day or use a kiddie pool as a tub.
+If you don't want to dirty the inside of your house, wash your pet indoors.
+Place a large bowl in your day, or use a kiddie pool as a tub.

 Many Australian Shepherds have very matted coats.
 If necessary, you will need to prepare a mixture of diluted conditioners to detangle it.
-For this preparation, mix 1 tablespoon of unscented conditioner with 1 liter of water.
+For this preparation, mix one tablespoon of unscented conditioner with 1 liter of water.
 Then spray the mixture on your dog's coat before brushing it.

 Cut stubborn curls with a pair of straight scissors.
 Hold the loop between the thumb and forefinger of one hand and use the scissors to cut the loop at its base.
 Do not pull on the dog's fur while brushing it.
-Use a firm wire brush with long, spaced-out bristles for easier brushing.
+Instead, use a firm wire brush with long, spaced-out bristles for easier brushing.
 You can also use a soft or medium bristle brush for added convenience.

 Cleaning The Fur By The Bath